 The internal audit function is an integral element of scrutiny of the Park Authority's internal control systems.
 Azets were appointed as the Park Authority's internal auditors in 2020, following an open procurement process, and have undertaken a comprehensive assessment of key internal control systems since their appointment.
-The term of Azets' appointment has been extended until 31 March 2024/25; procurement of the internal audit service will be carried out during 2024/25.
-During the year to 31 March 2024, Azets have reported to the Audit and Risk Committee on the following reviews:
+The term of Azets' appointment was extended until 31 March 2025; procurement of the internal audit service was carried out in March 2025.
+During the year to 31 March 2025, Azets have reported to the Audit and Risk Committee on the following reviews: